Veteran status designation on a photo document

 - You can apply for the veteran status designation when you renew your driver license by mail using your renewal notice (MV-2) and a photocopy of your proof of honorable discharge.

 - You can renew a NYS driver license or NDID within 12 months or less of the expiration date.
 If you’d prefer to apply for the designation prior to this time period and cannot visit your local DMV, you can still apply by mail for a replacement document, updated with the veteran status designation.
-Please include a written request to add the designation, use the Application for Driver License or Non-Driver ID (MV-44), send a photocopy of your current photo document and your proof of honorable discharge, and include a check or money order payable to "Commissioner of Motor Vehicles" for the $12.50 statutory fee.
+Please include a written request to add the designation, use the Application for Driver License or Non-Driver ID (MV-44), send a photocopy of your current photo document and your proof of honorable discharge.

 Mail everything to: